Curb, Sidewalk, and Drive Approach Repair – General Information

 If there is a disagreement between the Inspector and the property owner regarding replacement orders, the City Engineer will re-examine the curb, sidewalk, or drive approach in question and make the final determination.

 There are two options for repairing the sidewalks and curbs.
 First, the property owner may hire a contractor.
 The contractor must obtain a right-of-way construction permit to replace the sidewalk, drive approach, and/or curbs.
 The contractor has thirty (30) days from the time the permit is issued to complete the work.
 The contractor must post a performance bond which will remain on file with the City for a period of 12 months.
 The contractor must also provide proof of insurance, listing the City of Kettering as an additional insured.
 The work must also have a final inspection from the City inspector.
 You may contact the Engineering Department at 937-296-2436 to check on contractor’s bond and insurance status.

 The second option for replacement is to have the contractor the City hires complete the work.
+In the spring of year the work is to be preformed, the resident would receive a letter stating the estimated cost.
 The City pays the contractor for the actual cost of the work.
 Once the work is completed and a final letter is sent to the property owners, the property owner may either pay cash to the City for the work or have the actual cost plus interest, and a County collection fee assessed to their property taxes.

 Sidewalk, curb, and drive approach repair is a vital part of neighborhood pride and the residents should remember that the program not only ties into neighborhood pride, but community pride as well.
 If everyone does their part, improvements will be a lot easier.
 Any property owner that has questions about the program should contact the Engineering Department at (937) 296-2436, Monday – Friday, 8:00 a.m. – 5:00 p.m. or at KetteringEngineering@ketteringoh.org